 But how does that hold up in practice, is it an innovation or just a gimmick?
-I think the sea of positive reviews really speak volumes about the shoe’s validity.
+I think the sea of positive reviews says a lot about how good it actually is.

 It’s more useful than you might think and makes tying shoes a thing of the past at the same time.
-It’s not going to keep your feet quite as secure as a strap would, but you won’t slip out of it by any means.
-It’s not an exclusively olympic weightlifting shoe by design, but I think you’ll find it more than capable of performing those exercises.
+It’s not ever going to be the same as two trusty straps, but you won’t slip out of it either.

-The rest of shoe is pretty interesting as well.
-Adidas surprised me with a shoe that has some of their normal lifting shoe traits paired with some unusual ones, like the slightly taller heel.
+The rest of the shoe is the excellent standard you might expect.
+Adidas surprised me with a shoe that has some of their normal lifting shoe traits paired with some unusual ones.

 Designed with a purpose in mind

-It’s not designed for running or jumping, so if you’re looking for that out of a shoe you might want to go to the CrossFit section now!
+It’s not designed for running or jumping, so if you’re looking for that out of a shoe you might want to hustle over to the CrossFit section now!

 The shoe’s heel and sole just don’t support movement necessary for that kind of exercise.
-They do however support some serious weightlifting potential.
+However, they do support some serious weightlifting potential.

 If you’re looking for a more ‘active’ shoe I recommend looking at some of the cross-trainers by Reebok.
-For someone just interested in the big three (squat, deadlift and bench) I think they are an excellent shoe.
+For someone just interested in the big three (squat, deadlift and bench) they’re a strong option.

-Adidas is a brand that has a lot of experience with lifting shoes and that definitely carries over to the Drehkraft.
-The look is very reminiscent of the Adidas Powerlift 2.
+Adidas has a lot of experience with lifting shoes and you can definitely tell with the Drehkraft.
+The look is very reminiscent of the Adidas Powerlift 3.